 With Austell being so close to Hartsfield-Jackson Atlanta International Airport and downtown Atlanta, traffic accidents can happen.
 Commercial trucks, especially, can cause serious damage on nearby busy highways, like I-285 and I-20.

-If you or your family member was a victim of a truck accident in the area, an Austell truck accident lawyer with Kaine Law can fight for your right to compensation if you wish to file an insurance claim or lawsuit against the liable party.
+If you or your family member was a victim of a truck accident in the area, an Austell personal injury lawyer with Kaine Law can fight for your right to compensation if you wish to file an insurance claim or lawsuit against the liable party.

 Available Damages in an Austell Truck Accident Case